Sundance sets lineup with Taylor Swift, ‘Tesla,’ ‘Downhill’

 Sure to add extra frenzy this year is Lana Wilson’s “Taylor Swift: Miss Americana,” which the festival describes as “a raw and emotionally revealing look at one of the most iconic artists of our time during a transformational period in her life.”

+Netflix has acquired the film and plans to release it in early 2020.
+It is also set to distribute seven more, including new films from “Mudbound” filmmaker Dee Rees and the fictional debut of “What Happened, Miss Simone” director Liz Garbus — an early sign that Netflix will play a prominent role in this year’s Sundance.

-Another high-profile documentary headed to Sundance was on Monday picked up by Apple, which made its first acquisition (”Hala”) at the festival last year.
-Amy Ziering and Kirby Dick’s untitled film about a former music executive grappling with the decision to go public with a story of sexual assault by a notable figure in the music industry, will make its premiere at Sundance.
+Apple, too, has already gotten in on the act, a year after making its first acquisition at Sundance (”Hala”).
+On Monday, it picked up a high-profile documentary headed to Park City: Amy Ziering and Kirby Dick’s untitled film about a former music executive grappling with the decision to go public with a story of sexual assault by a notable figure in the music industry.
 Oprah Winfrey is an executive producer.

 “This year’s festival is full of films that showcase myriad ways for stories to drive change, across hearts, minds, and societies,” Redford, president and founder of the Sundance Institute, said in a statement.